jamesshore/livestream/README.md

 This repo contains a command-line client/server application.
 The command-line application calls a small microservice that encodes text using ROT-13 encoding.
 (You can find the details below, under "Running the Code" and "How the Microservice Works.")

 The server-side code is programmed to randomly delay some requests by 30 seconds.
-The client-side command-line interface (CLI) times out after five seconds, but it doesn't cancel the request, so the CLI doesn't exit until the server responds.
+The client-side command-line interface (CLI) times out after five seconds, but it doesn't cancel the request, so the CLI doesn't exit until the full 30 seconds has elapsed and the server responds.

 Your challenge this week is to update the CLI to cancel the network request when it times out, so that the CLI exits after five seconds when the server is slow to respond.
-(Note that the code will take five seconds to exit even if the server responds right away; you don't have to solve that problem this week.)
+(The code will take five seconds to exit even if the server responds immediately; this is due to the way JavaScript timers work, and you don't have to solve that problem this week.)

+The focus of this week's challenge is on the design of the cancellation mechanism.
+Cancelling a request in Node is fairly straightforward (see the hints below); the challenge is coming up with a clean design.

 As always, make sure that your code is well tested.
-This week, also do your best to make sure the cancellation mechanism is well designed.

 Hints: